 The two questions asked of me are typically what should I pay, and secondly, what ZR-1s would I purchase?
 I typically don’t want to provide my thoughts on the value of a ZR-1 as there are so many things to consider, but I do offer some recommendations to arrive at a value.

 On top of my list is the 1991 Callaway Super Speedster LM—OMG!
 I’d promise my wife I’d never buy another car if she’d agree we could mortgage the ranch for this incredible ZR-1.
-The above photo is one of 2 Super Speedsters, and one of only three twin turbo and intercooled ZR-1s produced by Callaway.
-The body package on this car is based upon aerodynamically efficient Le Mans GT2 pole-winning Callaway LM racer and makes 766 HP.
+The above photo is one of 2 Super Speedsters and one of only three twin-turbo and inter-cooled ZR-1s produced by Callaway.
+The body package on this car is based upon the aerodynamically efficient Le Mans GT2 pole-winning Callaway LM racer and makes 766 HP.
 What’s not to like?

-I was also fortunate to run the inaugural Texas Mile in October 2003 along with TT #01.
-At the time, it was one of the top cars at the event, running 191.51 mph in the dead mile on a very slippery run-way in Goliad, Texas.
-It is amazing to me is how streetable these cars are.
+I was also fortunate to run the inaugural Texas Mile in October 2003, along with TT #01.
+At the time, it was one of the top cars at the event, running 191.51 mph in the dead mile on a very slippery runway in Goliad, Texas.
+It is amazing to me how streetable these cars are.

-Then, born of the Black Widow ZR-1s are the DRM- 500 and 600 ZR-1s.
+Then, born of the Black Widow ZR-1s are the DRM-500 and 600 ZR-1s.
 The DRM-500 series ZR-1s were built upon the technology used in the DRZ-500 ‘Black Widow’ program.
-These ZR-1s, like the ’Black Widow’ ZR-1s, were configured to the driver’s in-tended use and made between 415 and 475hp from their 350ci LT5s.
+These ZR-1s, like the ’Black Widow’ ZR-1s, were configured to the driver’s intended use and made between 415 and 475hp from their 350ci LT5s.
 The DRM-600 was a game-changer with the 385ci LT5; 550hp in 1994 was earth-shattering, but that’s why these ZR-1s are on my list.
 The LT5 upgrade is only a portion of what some of these DRM ZR-1s are all about.
-If the owner opted, their ZR-1 would have undergone many more changes.
+If the owner had opted, their ZR-1 would have undergone many more changes.
 DRM was the only tuner with extensive road racing experience, winning races in Trans-Am, Escort Endurance, Corvette Challenge, and the Speedvision World Challenge Series.
 If you wanted a fast chassis, DRM was your only option.
-If you’ve ever driven a DRM converted ZR-1 with these options, you’ll immediately know that when you press down the throttle pedal or dive into a corner at speed that a DRM converted ZR-1 is a precision driving machine.
+If you’ve ever driven a DRM-converted ZR-1 with these options, you’ll immediately know that when you press down the throttle pedal or dive into a corner at a speed, a DRM-converted ZR-1 is a precision driving machine.
 During the 1995 Road & Track “Fastest Cars in America” shootout, world-renown race car driver Phil Hill was asked how the DRM-600 ZR-1 felt driving at over 180 mph around the Ft.
 Stockton track.
-He replied “I can’t believe it’s the contrast between the Viper and this, but it seemed to be the most aerodynamically stable of them all…. it’s as steady as a rock everywhere.
-I think it is the best of the bunch.” (compared to the Saleen Mustang, Hennessey Viper, Lingenfelter Firebird, Vortech Camaro and stock versions of each) After being asked the same thing when driving a stock ZR- 1 around the track, Phil Hill replied: “It doesn’t have near the precision of driving that the Rippie (ZR-1) did.”
+He replied, “I can’t believe it’s the contrast between the Viper and this, but it seemed to be the most aerodynamically stable of them all…. it’s as steady as a rock everywhere.
+I think it is the best of the bunch.” (compared to the Saleen Mustang, Hennessey Viper, Lingenfelter Firebird, Vortech Camaro, and stock versions of each) After being asked the same thing when driving a stock ZR-1 around the track, Phil Hill replied: “It doesn’t have near the precision of driving that the Rippie (ZR-1) did.”
 It’s that dramatically different.

 There are some additional one-off ZR-1s to be put on this list, such as the ZR-1 convertible or the ZR-1 driven by Mario Andretti during the 1998 R&T “Fastest Street Cars in America” shootout, but I don’t want to list them all in fear of missing one!
 I believe it’s all about the background and story of each ZR-1’s history that makes them special.